Book of Lemmas: Translations

 The Book of Lemmas was first introduced in Arabic by Thābit ibn Qurra; he attributed the work to Archimedes.
 A translation from Arabic into Latin by John Greaves and revised by Samuel Foster (c.
 1650) was published in 1659 as Lemmata Archimedis.
 Another Latin translation by Abraham Ecchellensis and edited by Giovanni A. Borelli was published in 1661 under the name Liber Assumptorum.
 T. L. Heath translated Heiburg's Latin work into English in his The Works of Archimedes.
 A more recently discovered manuscript copy of Thābit ibn Qurra's Arabic translation was translated into English by Emre Coşkun in 2018.

 Authorship

 The original authorship of the Book of Lemmas has been in question because in proposition four, the book refers to Archimedes in third person; however, it has been suggested that it may have been added by the translator.
 Another possibility is that the Book of Lemmas may be a collection of propositions by Archimedes later collected by a Greek writer.
+Some say its ideas, like the Arbelos, and proofs, especially that of angle trisection in Proposition 8, feel Archimedean in origin.
+Tannery supposes that if such a work of Archimedes once existed, it must been lost by the time of Pappus, who put similar lemmas in the Collection, calling them, "ancient and from various works".